NiHaluKnow/MQTT_Prot/README.md

 - an ESP32 client that subscribes to LED control messages, and
 - a Python script that publishes LED commands from keyboard input.

-The LED state on ESP32 is controlled by messages sent from the Python program.
+The LED state on ESP32 is controlled by messages sent from the Python program(sample_for_control.py)

 ## Project Files

 - `sample_for_esp.c`: ESP32 MQTT subscriber code (turns LED ON/OFF).
 - `sample_for_control.py`: Python MQTT publisher code (sends ON/OFF).

-## MQTT Topic
+## MQTT Broker

-Both programs use the same topic:

-`buet/cse/2105105/led`

-If you change the topic in one file, update the other file to match.
+- Broker host: `broker.hivemq.com`
+- Port: `1883`
+- Protocol: MQTT over TCP (no TLS in this demo)
+- Authentication: none (public broker)

+This project uses a public broker for easy testing.
+Because it is shared, messages may be delayed occasionally and topic collisions are possible if someone else uses the same topic.

+For a production setup, use a private broker with authentication and TLS.

 ## How It Works